Moesia Prima: History

-Danubian border of Moesia Prima was protected by fortifications of the limes.
+The Danubian border of Moesia Prima was protected by the fortifications of the limes.
 Two Roman legions were stationed in the province: Legio IV Flavia Felix in Singidunum and Legio VII Claudia in Viminacium.
 The seat of Praefectus legionis septimae Claudiae was in the frontier fortress of Cuppae (Golubac, Serbia).

 As a frontier province, Moesia Prima was under constant threat of barbaric invasions.
 In the middle of the 5th century the province was devastated by the Huns of Attila who took Singidunum and Viminacium in 441.
 The province was later invaded by various Germanic tribes like Ostrogoths, Gepids, Heruli and others.

 Major efforts to secure the province were undertaken in the time of Justinian I (527–565) who rebuilt Viminacium and Singidunum around 535, restoring the frontier fortresses to their former military importance.

 In 535, emperor Justinian I (527-565) created the Archbishopric of Justiniana Prima as a regional primacy with ecclesiastical jurisdiction over all provinces of the Diocese of Dacia, including the province of Moesia Prima'.

 Throughout the 6th century, Moesia Prima was often invaded by Slavs.
 The province was also invaded but the Avars who took Singidunum and Viminacium during the war of 582-584.
 During emperor Maurice's military campaigns against Avars and Slavs, Moesia Prima served as a base of military operations.

 After the fall of emperor Maurice in 602, Byzantine defenses in Moesia Prima finally collapsed.
 At the very beginning of the 7th century, Avars and Slavs sacked and burned Singidunum and Viminacium to the ground and the interior of the fallen province Moesia Prima was finally settled by the Slavic Serbs.